Engaging Art Workshops for Aspiring Painters

 Character and compositional development within several series.
 A semi-private experience for a small group of 4-10 artists.
 The class partakes in individual hands-on design, story development and explores their own path.
 The small class allows extensive individual mentoring and painting time.

-Customized hourly sessions are available in my studio via zoom or in-person by appointment.
+Customized hourly sessions are available by appointment in my studio, either in-person or via zoom.
 These personalized one-on-one sessions are tailored to walk you through your own paintings as we discuss in-depth story, design and pigment application options.
 With an abundance of paintings at hand in my studio I will share examples and demos.

 Student Material List: